-Check out the information above from the Fun Times which includes the School Schedule including many exciting classes and programs!!
+Check out the Spring Fun Times which includes the School Schedule including many exciting classes and programs!!

 Parents must complete a registration form for each youth program participant.
 Registration forms may be picked up at Weisser Park Youth Center.

 Table & Board Games, Computer Lab, TV Time, Group Games, Playground